Andrew Hamilton Russell: Western Front

 After further failure at Polderhoek in December and a hard winter in the Ypres salient, Russell worked to rebuild the division and its morale.
 Despite this, by now, as historian Les Carlyon notes: "There were no better troops on the western front than the New Zealanders".
 Throughout 1918, Russell emphasised training as new mobile warfare tactics evolved: this proved its worth during the Hundred Days Offensive that ended the war.
-In June Field Marshal Haig, who was a great admirer of Russell, offered him command of a British corps – the only Dominion commander to be so asked – but he diplomatically declined in order to stay with the New Zealanders.
+In June Field Marshal Sir Douglas Haig, who was a great admirer of Russell, offered him command of a British corps – the only Dominion commander to be so asked – but he diplomatically declined in order to stay with the New Zealanders.

 Russell commanded the New Zealand Division for the remainder of the war.
 In the 1918 New Year Honours, he was appointed a Knight Commander in the Order of the Bath.

 At the end of the war, the New Zealand Division performed garrison duty in Germany, based at Cologne.
 To prepare his soldiers for a civilian life, Russell secured funding from the New Zealand government for educational and trade training.
 By December 1918, the longest serving personnel of the New Zealand Division were demobilising and returning to New Zealand.
 Russell remained in command of those remaining until the end of January 1919 when, due to pneumonia, he took sick leave.
 He recuperated in the south of France but was soon taking care of his sister and daughter when they became stricken with the Spanish flu.
 The stress led to a collapse while traveling in France.